Hi,I want use the Mobile set to send the sms,but where I must put the code?Can you help me?

 That's it!
 To test the application, press F11 in Eclipse.
 Deploy the application to each Android emulator.
 Figure 7 shows Eclipse showing the emulators currently running.
 All you need to do is to select each emulator and deploy the application onto each one.

-Figure 8 shows that when you send an SMS message to another emulator instance (port number 5556), the message is received by the target emulator and displayed via the Toast class.
+Figure 8 shows that when you send an SMS message to another emulator instance (port number 5556), the message is received by the target emulator and displayed via the Toast

 In this article, you have seen how you can send and receive SMS messages programmatically from within your Android application.
 The capability to send and receive SMS messages is very useful as you can build very compelling applications.
 As an example, you can build a location tracker application where you can send a secret-coded SMS message to a device and when the device receives the secret SMS message it will reply with another SMS message containing its current geographical location using its built-in GPS receiver.
 How cool is that?!